hyphacoop/distributed.press/index.md

 ---

 ## Project team
+We are a project of [Hypha Worker Co-op](https://hypha.coop/) and [Sutty](https://sutty.nl/).
 Our project team has experience in the distributed web, community networks, cooperative governance, digital policy, and content publishing.

 - **[Akhilesh Thite](https://akhilesh.art/)**
 Software Developer